 Both Lincoln City and Forest Green Rovers have been in the Non-League headlines for different reasons.
 Lincoln had a notable FA Cup run last season, reaching the Quarter Finals.
 As for Forest Green, their battle for the title with Cheltenham Town in the 15-16 season ended in defeat, finishing second and unfortunately losing out in the playoffs.
 But the 16-17 season saw them bounce back, again finishing second place, but this time winning the Playoffs.
+Anthony Kendrick from The 72 Show looks at the Football League new boys.

 Whilst both sides are financially secure, they are not backed by a rich benefactor and are sustainable, which is good to see in football.
 There are countless examples of Football League sides who have had investments but are financially unstable.
 Both sides are also popular for playing a good brand of football with exciting attacking football, being entertaining to watch for the fans.